 As a result of life in a pandemic, there is a noted focus on health and wellness.
-In response, this is due to a number of factors.
+This is due to a number of factors.
 For instance, you may want to have a more positive impact on the environment, save money on groceries, or a stronger immune system to avoid catching COVID-19.

-There are many benefits to eating a vegetarian diet, but you could be missing important vitamins and minerals typically provided by meat if adequate plant-based sources are not consumed.
+There are many benefits to eating a vegetarian diet, but you could be missing important vitamins and minerals typically provided by meat if adequate plant-based alternatives are not consumed.

-Here’s a guide on what those nutrients are, and what it means for your body’s overall health…
+Here’s a guide to what those nutrients are, and what they mean for your overall health:

 Six key nutrients potentially missing in a vegetarian diet and associated risks:

-3. Protein-Muscle cramping, weakness, tiredness, and muscle break down
+3. Protein – Weakness, fatigue, and muscle break down

-6. Vitamin B12 – Tingling and numb feelings in hands, leg and, feet
+6. Vitamin B12 – Tingling and numbness in hands, legs, and feet

-By focusing on a few simple food tips, you can minimize associated risks and boost your immunity while following a vegetarian diet.
+By focusing on a few simple tips, you can ensure that your vegetarian diet is covering all of your needs.

-- Focus on whole grains such as oats, brown rice, quinoa, whole-wheat pasta
+- Focus on whole grains such as oats, brown rice, quinoa, and whole wheat pasta.

-Include a protein source at every meal such as tofu, tempeh, edamame
+- Include a protein source such as tofu, tempeh, or edamame at every meal.

-Consume legumes and seeds such as beans, lentils, nut mixes, and nut butters
+- Consume legumes and seeds such as beans, lentils, trail mixes, and nut butters.

 As a backpacker, you might be wondering…